 No idea!

-This year has been quite busy for me as a new parent and the few time that I had was to work on Rio terminal and create the editor prototype.
-As mentioned before, the current step has been iterate on personas and keep stabilizing the editor.
+This year has been quite busy for me as a new parent, and the few time that I had was to work on Rio terminal and create the editor prototype.
+As mentioned before, the current step has been iterated on personas and keep stabilizing the editor.

 I hope that you found this chat interesting.
-Given its our first time talking, there were so many more things I could’ve covered but I’ll save them for future.
+Given it’s our first time talking, there were so many more things I could’ve covered, but I’ll save them for the future.

 _